cloud-gov/cg-site/content/docs/getting-started/accounts.md

 <!--<img src="/img/cloud-gov-idp-button-cropped.png" alt="cloud.gov provider button to login page is highlighted in blue" width="373" height="187" />-->

-Your cloud.gov account requires multi-factor authentication.
-To log into the system, you need two "factors" -- something you know (your password) and something you have on your person (your smartphone).
+Your cloud.gov account requires multi-factor authentication: something you know (your password) and something you have on your person (your smartphone).
 In order to perform multi-factor authentication, you need an authentication application that generates time-based one-time passcodes, such as [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) or [Authy](https://www.authy.com/app/mobile).
-Download the app on your mobile device.
-When you log into cloud.gov for the first time, follow the instructions to store the `cloud.gov` key in your application.
+When you log into cloud.gov for the first time, follow the instructions to set this up.

 {{% /govcloud %}}

 {{% eastwest %}}